-If your feet are feeling a bit tired from all the walking, you can splurge on a river cruise instead.
+If your feet are feeling a bit tired from all the walking, you can enjoy the spectacular Chicago architecture on this fantastic river cruise instead.

-Taking in the sights along the river is definitely one of the top things to do in Chicago in 3 days.
+Taking in the sights along the Chicago River is definitely one of the top things to do in Chicago in 3 days.

 Wendella Boats has an architecture river cruise that comes highly recommended.
-Make sure you have your camera for this one, as you’ll get some epic shots of the skyline.
+Make sure you have your camera for this one, as you’ll get some epic views of the city.